xavierchow/simple-redis-lock/README.md

 ## Motivation

-This library was built to throttle the redundant queries for a cache mechanism, the fault tolerance is not a matter because the worst case of losing the lock is just bringing some extra operations.
+This library was built to throttle the redundant queries from original server for a cache mechanism, the fault tolerance is not a matter because the worst case of losing the lock is just bringing some extra queries.

 It provides deadlock prevention with an auto-release mechanism, and handles releasing conflicts with a lua script.
 There are only two interfaces(or public functions) for this module.